-Tanya Loughead, PhD Associate Professor & Interim Chair of the Department of Philosophy; Co-Director of Women & Gender Studies and the Justice and Ethics Programs
+Tanya Loughead, PhD Professor; Co-Director of Women & Gender Studies and the Justice and Ethics Programs

 Office: Tower 715

 Loughead is the author of Critical University: Moving Higher Education Forward, Lexington Press (Rowman & Littlefield), 2015. and “The Radical Praxis of Teaching for a Just Community: Marcuse and Kristeva on Liberating the Subject,” Confronting Injustice and Creating Justice, Value Inquiry Book Series, ed. by Danielle Poe, Rodopi Press, 2011.
 Loughead has published peer-reviewed journal articles on the works of Maurice Blanchot, Jacques Derrida, Julia Kristeva, Emmanuel Levinas, Herbert Marcuse and Simone Weil amongst others.
 Themes on which she has published include: the relationship between justice and education, the ties between psychoanalysis and education, friendship and love, freedom, social justice, and critical theory.

 - Introduction to Philosophy (PHI 101)

 - Co-Coordinator of the international organization Radical Philosophy Association